 Quartiere Coppedè is a district in Rome, between Salaria and Nomentana, where you’re bound to stumble upon imaginative architecture.
 Named after the architect behind its buildings, the district is a place where Liberty and Art Deco fuse with Gothic, Baroque, and Classical elements – strange juxtapositions typical of eclecticism.
 Check out the Palazzo del Ragno, aka the Spider Palace, with its Assyrian and Babylonian-inspired shapes, or the asymmetrical Villino delle Fate, aka the House of Fairies.

-The whole neighbourhood has an enchanting and mysterious atmosphere, and it's no coincidence that Dario Argento shot some of his notable movie scenes here.
+The whole neighbourhood has an enchanting and mysterious atmosphere, and it's no coincidence that Dario Argento shot some of his notable film scenes here.
 We recommend starting with Fontana delle Rane aka Fountain of the Frogs in Piazza Mincio.
-Music lovers will instantly recognize it as the spot where the Beatles took a dip fully clothed after their epic concert at the Piper Club.
+Music lovers will instantly recognise it as the spot where the Beatles took a dip fully clothed after their epic concert at the Piper Club.

 Chiesa di Santa Maria in Vallicella